Bruno-OGSilva/School_District_Analysis/README.md

 Thomas High School students were excluded.

 Analysis key deliverables:
-**The district summary DataFrame
+1-The district summary DataFrame
-**The school summary DataFrame
+2-The school summary DataFrame
-**The top 5 performing schools, based on the overall passing rate **The bottom 5 performing schools, based on the overall passing rate **The average math score for each grade level from each school **The average reading score for each grade level from each school **The scores by school spending per student
+3-The top 5 performing schools, based on the overall passing rate 4-The bottom 5 performing schools, based on the overall passing rate 5-The average math score for each grade level from each school 6-The average reading score for each grade level from each school 7-The scores by school spending per student
-**The scores by school size
+8-The scores by school size
-**The scores by school type
+9-The scores by school type

 This project was fully developed in Python using Pandas and Numpy, code can be checked at the following link:

 [PyCitySchools_Challenge.ipynb](PyCitySchools_Challenge.ipynb)

 ## Resources

 [school_complete.csv](Resources/schools_complete.csv)

 [students_complete.csv](Resources/students_complete.csv)

 ## Results